mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 visualize all hotspots on a page by highlighting them blue after a short interval.

-You can use the `(array)` helper to pass in coordinates to an hotspot like so:
+You can use the `(array)` helper to pass in coordinates to a hotspot like so:
 `@rect=(array 0 0)`.
 Just like the background, the component will also validate passed in image `@src` against the generated asset list.
 While hotspots do not necessarily require an image to work, adding an image makes them more versatile.